Mazvydas0/MaptyApp/README.md

 - To see all workouts in the map, press the "Show all workouts" button at the middle bottom of the page.

 # License
+Design and concept by Jonas Schmedtmann.
+Developed by GitHub user Mazvydas0.
 Mapty is released under the MIT License.